samordera/samordera/README.md

 # I'm Sam👋
-## And this is where you can find my software dev footprints on the web.
+## and this is where you can find my software dev footprints on the web.

 - 🔭 I’m currently working on pack.com